 This Menorca Travel Guide tells you all about the least known one of the Balearic Islands (together with Mallorca, Ibiza & Formentera).
-Menorca is a hidden gem – especially in shoulder season – with loads of traditions and traditional products, such as gin, shoes, mayonaise and horse shows.
+Menorca is a hidden gem – especially in shoulder season – with loads of traditions and traditional products, such as gin, shoes, mayonnaise and horse shows.
 Menorca has many beautiful beaches, more than Mallorca & Ibiza all together.

-I would recommend hiring a car and maybe split up your holiday between the two main cities Ciutadella and Mahon, which allows you to visit the whole island.
-Driving from the one side to the other only takes around an hour.
+I would recommend hiring a car and maybe splitting up your holiday between the two main cities Ciutadella and Mahon, which allows you to visit the whole island.
+Driving from one side to the other only takes around an hour.
 This guide gives a (photo)overview of where to go in Menorca.

 Mahon is the current capital of the city and is where the airport is based.
 You can split this up in the city centre located around the main square and the harbour area.
 One of the places I liked for food around the harbour was: Street Food by Mestre.
 A drink you should try when in Menorca is Pomade.
 This is a mix of Menorcan gin and Lemonade.

 Ciutadella is the former capital of the island, and in my opinion, it feels more like a typical Spanish tapas town than Mahon does.
 It is worth a visit and a good base to discover the west of the island.

 A Menorca Travel Guide has to include one of the most famous places in Menorca.
 This beautiful cave bar is a must-visit!
 Have a drink and watch the beautiful sunset or go partying in the late evening/night.
 The entrance is 10 euros, but this includes one drink.